camunda/camunda-docs/docs/guides/use-connectors-in-hybrid-mode.md

 `HTTP REST` name becomes `HTTP_REST`, or the [Kafka Consumer Connector](https://github.com/camunda/connectors/blob/main/connectors/kafka/src/main/java/io/camunda/connector/kafka/inbound/KafkaExecutable.java#L20) name transformed to `KAFKA_CONSUMER`, therefore to override it one would need to pass `CONNECTOR_KAFKA_CONSUMER_TYPE=xxx` environment variable.

-## Modify element template
+## Preparing element template for hybrid mode

+### Overview

 As mentioned before, to relate Connector element templates with Connectors runtime, you have to modify the task definition type.

 In order to do that, get a copy of the element template you wish to override.
 All latest versions of the official element templates can be found at the [official Connectors repository](https://github.com/camunda/connectors) at path `connectors/<desired connector>/element-templates/`.
-Then, do the following:

-- [Create new or import](../../components/connectors/manage-connector-templates/) desired Connector element template into your Web Modeler.
-- Modify the `value` to desired new type of the property `zeebe:taskDefinition:type` for outbound Connectors, or `inbound.type` for inbound ones.
+Then you have to modify the `value` to desired new type of the property `zeebe:taskDefinition:type` for outbound Connectors, or `inbound.type` for inbound ones.
-- Publish new element template.
-- Use new published template in the BPMN diagram as usual.
+Afterward publish the new element template, and use it in your BPMN diagram.

+There are several options how element templates may be delivered to the target user.

+### Option A: hide task definition type value

+Use this option when you plan to clearly indicate that a specific Connector will only be used in specific use-case.
+Otherwise, users might be confused by two, say, HTTP REST Connectors.

 For example, if you defined `CONNECTOR_HTTP_REST_TYPE='io.camunda:http-json:local'` in runtime, you have to do the following in the element template to make it working: